tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_3.md

 As Reine is about to attach the tracker, a voice calls out from behind us, startling both of us.

 As we approach Lockhart's car, I feel the tension in Reine's grip on my arm.
 Every step is calculated, her eyes constantly scanning for an opening.
-The tracker is subtly palmed in her hand, ready for the opportune moment.But just as Reine is about to make her move, a voice calls out from behind us.
-"Excuse me, miss?"We both freeze.
+The tracker is subtly palmed in her hand, ready for the opportune moment.

+But just as Reine is about to make her move, a voice calls out from behind us.
+"Excuse me, miss?"

+We both freeze.
 Turning around, we see Lockhart standing a few steps away, an unreadable expression on her face.
 She's holding an indigo scarf in her hand, extending it towards Reine.
 "I believe you dropped this."

 Reine quickly regains her composure, a surprised and grateful smile flashing across her face.
 “Oh, my God!
 Thank you so much!”
 Reine quickly replies, feigning a thick New York accent, her voice filled with exaggerated gratitude.
 “I’d hate to come back from vacation and find out I lost it!”